HabanaAI/Model-References/PyTorch/examples/gpu_migration/computer_vision/classification/torchvision/README.md

 ```

 ## Known Issues
-* The accuracy on Gaudi2 is slightly lower due to the use of a different data loader.
+* The accuracy on Gaudi 2 is slightly lower due to the use of a different data loader.
 * Training on Ubuntu22.04 results in segmentation fault.
 To mitigate that, remove TcMalloc from LD_PRELOAD env variable before running the workload.

 ## Changelog